Roth IRA Conversions

 Once you are 59½ and have had your Roth IRA open for at least five calendar years, withdrawals of the earnings from your Roth IRA are exempt from federal income taxes.
 In addition, once five calendar years have passed, you can withdraw your Roth IRA contributions tax-free and penalty-free.1

 Under current I.R.S. rules, if you are the original owner of a Roth IRA, you never have to make mandatory withdrawals from your account.
-And you can make contributions to a Roth IRA as long as you continue to have earned imcome.2
+And you can make contributions to a Roth IRA as long as you continue to have earned income.2

 Currently, if your federal tax filing status is married filing jointly and your adjusted gross income (AGI) is $204,000 or less, you can contribute a maximum of $6,000 to your Roth IRA, $7,000 if you’re age 50 or older.
 The maximum contribution is also available to single filers with an AGI of $129,000 or less.
 Depending on how high your AGI is, the amount you are able to contribute may change.3